 While the answers to all of these questions will depend entirely on your feet’s needs, it’s crucial that you find the correct size that fits and feels comfortable, and that your arch support insoles are made of the right materials.
 After all, insoles are designed to reduce pain and foot fatigue, not exacerbate it.

 Here's everything you need to treat your flat feet right and take good care of your foot health.

 - About 25% of the American population have flat feet.
 Some are born with them, others develop them as with age, but they can all suffer from problems like foot pain and overpronation.

 - Flat feet pain can be temporarily addressed by stretching, strengthening, and providing support to your arches.
 But for long term comfort, you'll need to add firm arch support insoles to your footwear.
 A product with cushy foam or gel that doesn't provide arch support won't relieve your pain.

-To get the right insoles, you have to determine whether your flat feet are rigid or flexible.
-If your feet are flat when standing or sitting, you have rigid flat feet and would want low arch insoles.
-If an arch appears when you're sitting, you have flexible flat feet and would want medium arch insoles.
+- Figuring out the best arch support insoles for your flat feet requires you to know your flat foot type - rigid or flexible.
+If your feet are flat when standing or sitting, you have rigid flat feet and need low arch insoles.
+If your arch appears when you're sitting, you have flexible flat feet and need insoles with a medium arch.

-The arches of our feet help us move efficiently throughout the day.
-By allowing the middle part of the foot to flex like a bow, they add shock absorption and flexibility to our gait.
-Whatever your activity, your arches absorb the physical shock of landing and improve your balance when standing or moving.
+The arches of your feet help you move efficiently by allowing the middle part of your foot to flex like a bow.
+They add shock absorption and flexibility to your gait, and also improve your balance when you're standing or moving.

 What Causes Flat Feet?